Categories of graphs for operadic structures: Hypermoment categories, algebraic patterns, Segal presheaves

 \begin{remark} A variety of nerve theorems say that the full subcategory of Segal presheaves is equivalent to the corresponding category of operadic structures.
 A summary of these (anticipated) results is included in the following table.

-The categories $\gcatcyc$, $\gcatnought$, and $\pgcatsc$ have blanks in the table, as I am unaware of anyone establishing the relevant nerve theorems in these cases.
+The categories $\gcatnought$ and $\pgcatsc$ have blanks in the table, as I am unaware of anyone establishing the relevant nerve theorems in these cases.
 One expects that each of these should follow from Weber's abstract nerve theorem \cite[\S4]{Weber:F2FPRA} (though this theorem does not apply to $\gcat$, $\pgcat$, $\gcato$).
-A closely related nerve theorem for cyclic operads\footnote{The paper \cite{HRY-cyclic} considers only cyclic operads whose set of colors do not possess an involution.} and the category $\mathbf{\Xi}$ appears in \cite{HRY-cyclic}. \end{remark}
+Further, the nerve theorem for augmented cyclic operads implies that for dioperads, as explained in \cite{Hackney:SCGO}.
+A closely related nerve theorem for the category $\mathbf{\Xi}$ and cyclic operads whose set of colors has a trivial involution appears in \cite{HRY-cyclic}. \end{remark}

 To simplify matters, we regard all vertical functors and the functor $\pgcat \to \gcato$ in \cref{fig graph cat functors} as replete subcategory inclusions.
-The following lemma does not hold for $\pgcat \to \gcato$ essentially because $\ssub(G)$ and $\emb(G)$ differ for many acyclic directed graphs $G$.
+The following lemma does not hold for $\pgcat \to \gcato$ essentially because $\emb(G)$ and $\ssub(G)$ (used in the definition of $\pgcat$ in \cref{sec properadic gcat}) differ for many acyclic directed graphs $G$.

 \begin{lemma} All displayed functors in \cref{fig graph cat functors} of the introduction, with the exception of $\pgcat \to \gcato$, are discrete fibrations. \end{lemma} \begin{proof} For the four horizontal functors landing in the right-hand column, this follows from \cref{remark pre-discrete fibration} since given a map $\varphi \colon G \to G'$ of undirected graphs and an element $x' \in \opshf_{G'}$, there is a unique element $x\in \opshf_G$ so that $\varphi \colon (G,x) \to (G',x')$ is a morphism.